input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 the mainchain via minting and burning of a wrapped token a *mainchain wrapped token transfer*.

-This SIP proposes an alternative method (which may be used in place of the *wrapped token*) to implement the two-way peg on the mainchain.
+This SIP proposes an alternative method (which may be used in addition to the *wrapped token*) to implement the two-way peg on the mainchain.
 So, instead of minting and burning a wrapped token, we propose to take any arbitrary token on the mainchain, say `McToken`, and implement the two-way peg as follows.

-- Transfers of `McToken` from *mainchain* to *sidechain* amounts to participants sending their `McToken` to a distinguished address that contains the sidechain recipient, call such an address a *lock box address*, which *locks* the participant's `McToken`s.
+- Transfers of `McToken` from *mainchain* to *sidechain* amounts to participants sending their `McToken` to a distinguished address (while identifying a sidechain recipient), call such an address a *lock box*, which *locks* the participant's `McToken`s.
-  Thus, for a sidechain recipient to receive their corresponding sidechain tokens in the sidechain, the Bridge must observe transactions which lock `McToken`s at a lock box address and mint the corresponding amount to the sidechain recipient.
+  So, for a sidechain recipient to receive their corresponding sidechain tokens in the sidechain, the Bridge must observe transactions which lock `McToken`s at a lock box and mint the corresponding amount to the sidechain recipient.

-- Transfers of `McToken` from *sidechain* to *mainchain* amounts to (again) creating a Merkle root of such transactions which are posted to the mainchain (note this reuses the existing mechanism), and later participants may claim their `McToken`s by using some specified Merkle root to spend UTxOs at a lock box address for which `McToken` is locked at and finally pay the locked `McToken`s to themselves.
+- Transfers of `McToken` from *sidechain* to *mainchain* amounts to (again) creating a Merkle root of such transactions which are posted to the mainchain (note this reuses the existing mechanism).
+  Later, participants may claim their `McToken`s by using some specified Merkle root to spend UTxOs at lock boxes for which `McToken` is locked at, and finally pay the locked `McToken`s to themselves.
   In essence, Merkle roots give participants permission to *unlock* previously locked `McToken`s to claim themselves.